 Since cholesterol and other products of cholesterol biosynthesis are essential for the development of the foetus, the potential risk from inhibition of HMG-CoA reductase outweighs the advantage of treatment during pregnancy.
-Animal studies provide limited evidence of reproductive toxicity (see section 5.3).
+Animal studies provide limited evidence of reproductive toxicity.
 If a patient becomes pregnant during use of this product, treatment should be discontinued immediately.